Skip to Main Content

 Orientation to the topic

-• You can use ChatGPT as a source of inspiration when brainstorming and formulating your research question.
+• You can use ChatGPT and other generative AI as a source of inspiration when brainstorming and formulating your research question.
 Be aware that it may introduce biased assumptions into the discussion.
 Remember that it has been trained with data up to 2021, as it has no knowledge of the latest research findings.

 Planning your search

-• ChatGPT can help you find good keywords for your information seeking.
-It is worth asking ChatGPT to complete its list of search terms several times, rather than settling for the first answer.
+• Generative AI can help you find good keywords for your information search.
+It is worth asking e.g. ChatGPT to complete its list of search terms several times, rather than settling for the first answer.
 Please note, however, that this does not replace the need to consult glossaries and check the terms used by experts in the field.

 Conducting the Search

-• ChatGPT cannot help you with your actual search for information.
+• Genreative AI cannot help you with your actual search for information.
 It cannot search for information in a systematic and transparent way.

-• ChatGPT can tell you how the database works.
+• ChatGPT and other AI applications can tell you how the database works.
 However, we recommend that you check the manual directly with the database of your choice.
-The functionality may have changed since 2021 and the ChatGPT response may well be out of date.
+The functionality may have changed and the response may well be out of date.

 Evaluation of search results

-• You cannot use ChatGPT to evaluate search results.
+• You cannot use generative AI to evaluate search results.
 Information evaluation is a human skill based on criteria that you yourself consider relevant.
 As a researcher or student, as a data seeker, you have to decide whether a source is relevant to your work.

-• However, you can use ChatGPT to clarify and translate difficult texts, as it is good for summarising or reformatting text.
-However, remember to be critical of sources, i.e. don't believe everything - ChatGPT may present biased views.
+• However, you can use these applications to clarify and translate difficult texts, as it is good for summarising or reformatting text.
+However, remember to be critical of sources, i.e. don't believe everything - AI may present biased views.

 References and citations

-• ChatGPT is unable to provide real sources for the texts it writes.
+• Generative AI is unable to provide real sources for the texts it writes.
 It can provide a list of sources on request, but usually the sources are incorrect or completely fictitious.

-• ChatGPT is also unable to create bibliographies using certains citation styles.
+• ChatGPT and other AI applications are also unable to create bibliographies using certains citation styles.
 Reference management software, like Zotero and others, support a myriad of citation styles and are good tools for this purpose.

 When using AI applications, always consider how they handle the data you enter.
 As a general rule, all data input to AI services is stored outside the EU/EEA and cannot be deleted from there.
 For example, no personal data, business secrets, confidential information or sensitive information may be entered into the services.